ngs-fzb/NTMtools/README.md

 ## Manuals ##
 ### cgMLST_Mabs.docx ###
-This manual includes detailed information to perform cgMLST analysis, including steps to identify subspecies or DCC status of newly sequenced isolates.
+This manual includes detailed information to perform cgMLST analysis for M. abscessus, including steps to identify subspecies or DCC status of newly sequenced isolates.